It’s disgusting – and scary!

 - Take your pet for regular veterinary checkups and bloodwork

-- In addition to the above tips, feed your dog a well-balanced diet to improve overall health
+- In addition to the above tips, feed your dog a well-balanced diet to improve the overall health